 The good news is some assistive devices may be covered by your insurance, so be sure to check with your insurance provider before you go in for surgery.

 When can I get back to my usual activities?

 The timing for getting back to typical activities varies from person to person.
 The one thing that doesn’t vary is the need for physical therapy to help get you there.

-Here’s a high-level look of the progress you can expect to see in the first three months with regular physical therapy:
+Here’s a high-level look of the progress you can expect to see in the first three months of recovery with regular physical therapy: